-As a business owner, you need comprehensive cemetery or crematory insurance designed for your specific business.
+But when it comes to protecting your business, you need to have coverage specific to the risks unique to cemeteries and crematoriums.
 You can work with an independent insurance agent to ensure you have the tailored coverage you need.

-As a cemetery owner, you need insurance protection from certain exposures, such as the following:
+As a cemetery owner, you need insurance coverage that includes:

-- Third-party injury or property damage on cemetery premises (injuries to customers, delivery persons, vendors or other members of the general public)
+- Third-party injury or property damage on cemetery premises (injuries to customers, delivery persons, vendors, or other members of the public)

 - Employee injuries

-Talk to your independent insurance agent about the following types of cemetery insurance coverage:
+Talk to your agent about the following types of cemetery insurance coverage:

 - Commercial general liability insurance